 The owner and insurance agent can use this opportunity to establish a long-term insurance plan for the residence.
 During the construction period, safety and security features can be addressed that can make the property a better insurance risk, potentially leading to meaningful premium discounts.
 This collaborative process will ensure a residence is properly insured during the project and after its completion.

-Kevin Havemeier is an Associate Client Advisor at Gulfshore Insurance specializing in Private Risk Services.
+Kevin Havemeier is a Client Advisor at Gulfshore Insurance specializing in Private Risk Services.
 Kevin works with successful individuals and families with complex insurance needs.
 He analyzes his clients’ risks and collaborates with them to design customized solutions with the goal of ultimately delivering peace of mind.
 Comments and questions are welcome at firstname.lastname@example.org

 Gulfshore Insurance is a Naples, Florida based insurance agency specializing in home and homeowners insurance, car and auto insurance, boat and yacht insurance, property insurance, umbrella insurance, valuables insurance for fine art, jewelry, wine, and more.
 Navigating insurance requires an experienced and trusted insurance agent who understands your high net worth risks and exposures.
 Gulfshore Insurance services Naples, North Naples, Port Royal, Park Shore, Pelican Bay, The Moorings, Naples Beach, Marco Island, Bonita Springs, Sanibel Island, Captiva, Fort Myers, Sarasota, and Southwest Florida.
 We have office locations in Naples, Fort Myers, Fort Lauderdale, and Sarasota.

 - Flood Insurance